Dir: Lansing C. Holden and Irving Pichel

 This “primitive ritual” was choreographed by Benjamin Zemach, a Russian dancer whose early work with the Habima Theater of Moscow exposed him to the avant-garde strategies of Stanislavsky, Vakhtangov, and Meyerhold.
 After his migration to America, he was associated with Martha Graham in New York.
 Zemach’s vocabulary of movement is highly reminiscent of the wide stance, expansion/contraction, and angular, rhythmic thrust that characterizes Graham’s work.

 And what about the casting?
 Garbo’s smoldering remoteness might have been stronger than Helen Gahagan’s more imperious directness of manner.
 However, Gahagan performs as directed, with assurance and grace.
 Randolph Scott is stiff as Leo.
 In Scott’s defense, he has not much to work with, and is at the beginning of his career, still playing hunky secondary roles.
-Later, in his Budd Boetticher Westerns of the 1950s, he will have learned how to project complex emotion from under the mask of polite reserve his characters always wore.
+After decades of experience, he learned how to project complex emotions from under the mask of polite reserve his characters always wore.

 Nigel Bruce does his best in the thankless role of Holly, who is tasked to run through the exposition and ask all pertinent questions.
 Bruce had not yet gotten stuck in his usual bumbling, silly-ass-Englishman characterization, used to great effect in the Sherlock Holmes film series with Basil Rathbone.